Institute Activities and Advances

 Several organizational units within the NICHD support and conduct research on various aspects of birth defects, including etiology, mechanisms, epidemiology, prevention, and treatment.
 A selection of these units and some of their activities are described below.

 Basic and clinical research on the causes and prevention of congenital defects is a major focus of research funded by the Developmental Biology and Structural Variations Branch (DBSVB).
-Among the DBSVB’s high-priority research areas is basic research on elucidating the biochemical, molecular, biologic, genetic, and cellular mechanisms of both normal and abnormal early development.
+Among the DBSVB's high-priority research areas is basic research on elucidating the biochemical, molecular, biologic, genetic, and cellular mechanisms of both normal and abnormal early development.
 Specific birth defects of interest include disorders of limb, skeleton, and organ development; congenital immune disorders; and nervous system defects, such as NTDs.
-The DBSV Branch also coordinates the Structural Birth Defects Working Group, which promotes collaboration among NIH-funded basic and clinical investigators who are interested in these birth defects.
+The DBSV Branch also coordinates the Birth Defects Initiative, which promotes collaboration among NIH-funded basic and clinical investigators who are interested in structural birth defects research, and the recently formed Trans-NIH Structural Birth Defects Working Group (SBDWG), which brings together extramural program officials from NIH components with relevant missions to facilitate advances in understanding the etiology, mechanisms, epidemiology, prevention, and treatment of structural birth defects.

 The Intellectual and Developmental Disabilities (IDD) Branch supports research and research training aimed at preventing and ameliorating IDDs that are present at birth.
 The program supports biomedical, biobehavioral, behavioral, and translational research in etiology, pathophysiology, screening, prevention, treatment, and epidemiology.
 Interests include congenital IDDs such as Down syndrome and Fragile X syndrome, as well as muscular dystrophy.